9 Best Frozen Taquitos (Now with Breakfast Taquitos, Too)

 Sporks

-Other products we tried: Starlite Cuisine Chik’n Taquitos, El Monterey Beef & Cheese, El Monterey Chicken & Cheese, Goya Chicken, Delimex Beef, Trader Joe’s Chicken Taquitos, Menu del Sol Beef Taquitos
+Other frozen taquitos: Starlite Cuisine Chik’n Taquitos, El Monterey Beef & Cheese, El Monterey Chicken & Cheese, Goya Chicken, Delimex Beef, Trader Joe’s Chicken Taquitos, Menu del Sol Beef Taquitos, El Monterey Steak and Cheese, Starlite Beefy Taquitos, El Monterey Bacon Egg and Cheese

 About the Author